 Unfortunately, you cannot get a tax deduction for contributions to a Roth IRA, but remember that earnings and withdrawals are generally tax free.
 This is one of the tradeoffs with opening a Roth IRA.

 Excess IRA Contributions & Penalties

 If you contribute more than the limit you will be subject to tax penalties.
 To avoid excess contribution penalties, withdraw the excess contribution from your IRA before the tax deadline, along with any income earned on the excess contribution.
 You must complete Form 5329, which you’ll use to calculate a 6% penalty tax on the excess contribution.
 This penalty tax will continue to be assessed every year on ALL excess contributions until you withdraw the excess contributions.
 But first, talk to a tax professional about your tax filing status— they may be able to help.

 If you have questions (or just would like more information!) about self-directed IRAs and how to get started, please reach out to us.
 We’d be happy to help you plan for your financial future.

 Traditional IRA and Roth IRA Contribution Limits 2021-2022 FAQs

 When is the Roth IRA contribution deadline?

 For the tax year 2021, the Roth IRA contribution deadline is April 15, 2022.
-The maximum contribution to a Traditional IRA is $6,000.
+The maximum contribution to a Traditional IRA or Roth IRA is $6,000.
 If you are 50 or older, you can make an additional $1,000 contribution.

 Who is eligible to contribute to an IRA?